elliottbinder/The-Age-of-Ads/README.md

 # some twitter blocks

-Here are over 4900 accounts that I block on Twitter.
+Here are 5000 accounts that I block on Twitter.
 Mostly promoted, meme-posting, or "parody" accounts.

 To block these accounts: